Cookie Settings

 CHAMPIONSHIP FIELD

-*Following 36 holes, the field will be reduced to the low 30 players and ties.
-In addition, a minimum of 5 PGA of Canada members will make the cut.
+Professional and Amateur divisions: Following 36 holes, the field will be reduced to a low 30 players and ties combined between the two divisions.

 PRIORITY STATUS AND EXEMPTIONS